-These financial statements have been prepared in accordance with the Canadian Public Sector Accounting Standards (PSAS) established by the Public Sector Accounting Board (PSAB), and reflect the policies below.
+These financial statements have been prepared in accordance with the Canadian Public Sector Accounting Standards (PSAS) established by the Public Sector Accounting Board (PSAB).

-These quarterly financial statements should be read in conjunction with the annual audited financial statements dated March 31, 2020.
+These quarterly financial statements should be read in conjunction with the annual audited financial statements dated March 31, 2020 which detail the applicable accounting policies.